-- Determine if any submission forms, checklists, copyright agreements, patient consent forms, or conflict of interest forms need to be submitted with the article. - You will want to obtain the emails, academic credentials, and addresses of every author. - Some journals will also require that the individual submitting the article have an ORCID account.
+- Determine if any submission forms, checklists, copyright agreements, patient consent forms, or conflict of interest forms need to be submitted with the manuscript. - EQUATOR has checklists that you can download for different types of studies (for instance, observational studies, systematic reviews, and randomized trials). - You will want to obtain the emails, academic credentials, and addresses of every author. - Some journals will also require that the individual submitting the article have an ORCID account.
 Researchers can apply for an ORCID free of charge using a registration form on the ORCID website.